taofit/avensia.developer-challenge/backend/readme.md

 ## Task

-Included in this package you have `products.json` which is an list of products that the application should read.
+Included in this package you have `products.json` which is a list of products that the application should read.
 Currently the functionality of this application is very limited, and it needs to be extended.

 ### Some assumptions that can be made